PyTorch on Aurora¶

 PyTorch is already installed on Aurora with GPU support and available through the frameworks module.
 To use it from a compute node, please load the following modules:

-Then, you canimport PyTorch in Python as usual (below showing results from the frameworks/2025.2.0 module): A simple but useful check could be to use PyTorch to get device information on a compute node.
-You can do this the following way: Example output:
+A simple but useful check could be to use PyTorch to get device information on a compute node.
+You can do this the following way:

 GPU availability: True